itfrombit/osx_handmade/README.md

 Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
 This still produces some minor artifacts, but it is a big improvement over the averaging method.
 I'll continue to look into this.

+It also fixes a problem in handmade_lighting.cpp where the BoxSurfaceIndex was getting a bad index value on edge cases and causing a crash.
+Casey ran into this same bug in Day 435 and fixed it, so I borrowed the solution from one day in the future.
+If only reality was this easy.

 Compiling and Running